quochungtran/quochungtran.github.io/_posts/2022-07-31-lasteweeks.md

 3. When the User clicks the button "Start OCR," The batch process will begin, it finishes 100% in the progress bar, and all results details are displayed in the Text Editor by double click on the item.

+4. Double click on each item list allows users to review recognized text.

-4. With the support of the spell-checking engine, users can adjust the text and store it in separate text files or XMP metadata by clicking on the "Save" button.
+5. With the support of the spell-checking engine, users can adjust the text and store it in separate text files or XMP metadata by clicking on the "Save" button.

-5. The text stored in XMP can translate to another language if stored in another place.
+6. The text stored in XMP can translate to another language if stored in another place.

 You can view the demo of the plugin here :